GirinathRG/Aadhaar_Detection/README.md

 If you'd like to contribute to this project, please follow the CONTRIBUTING.md guidelines.

 License:
-This project is licensed under the [replace_with_license_name] License - see the LICENSE file for details.
+This project is licensed under the License - see the LICENSE file for details.

 Acknowledgments:
 Mention any external libraries, tools, or resources that your code relies on or is inspired by.

 Contact:
-For any questions or feedback, feel free to reach out to [Your Name] via [email@example.com].
+For any questions or feedback, feel free to reach out to R.Girinath via girinathr@simplfin.tech.